 - You suspect the uterus has torn

 If a cow is lame it is evidence that she is painful.
-If you’re suspicious she has a broken leg or dislocated hip get your vet immediately.
-If not, lift the foot and identify and treat the problem appropriately.
-All lame cows will also benefit from an anti-inflammatory as this will help reduce pain and swelling.
+If you’re suspicious she has a broken leg or dislocated hip call your vet immediately.
+Otherwise, lift the foot and identify and treat the problem appropriately.
+All lame cows will benefit from an anti-inflammatory as this will help reduce pain and swelling.
+As with all lameness treatment, the earlier the lame cow is identified and treated, the better her chances of a full recovery.
 Ketoprophen products are great for this as they don’t have a milk withhold on them.

 Mastitis is a very painful condition.
 Any cow with mastitis receiving antibiotic therapy will benefit from receiving a long-acting anti-inflammatory (e.g. Metacam).
 Treating with antibiotics and an anti-inflammatory at the same time can: